A-Kamran/SemanticTajweed/Tajweed_Swrl_List.md

 # SWRL Logical Definitions for Tajweed Rules

-This file documents the Tajweed rules and their corresponding SWRL logical encodings.
-It is intended for researchers, developers, and educators working on computational Tajweed applications.
+This file documents the Tajweed rules and their corresponding SWRL logical encodings, including inferred descriptions when direct matches were not available.

 ## 📘 Format
 - **Rule Name**: The named Tajweed rule.
-- **Description**: Explanation of the rule's phonetic or grammatical purpose.
+- **Description**: Explanation of the rule's phonetic or grammatical function.
 - **SWRL Logical Condition**: The logic expression used for automatic detection.

 ---